-One year of continuous travel, feeling unsatisfied and more curious than ever, and what did I get in return?
+Years of continuous travel, feeling unsatisfied and more curious than ever, and what did I get in return?

 Travelling Taught Me How lucky I am

-Since I started travelling I’ve been to many places, both inside and outside of India, and I’ve come across the most abject poverty imaginable.
-I am not rich, not even in the Indian sense, but I’ve hardly found myself struggling for my next meal or worrying about a bed in the night.
+Since I’ve started travelling I’ve been to many places, both inside and outside of India, and I’ve come across the most abject poverty imaginable.
+I am not rich, not even by the Indian standards, but I’ve never found myself struggling for my next meal or worrying about a bed in the night.
 During my recent trip to the eastern part of Tamil Nadu, I ended up twisting my ankle, restricting my movements for a few days.
 I remember feeling agitated and incredibly sorry for myself until a man said to me “The man with no shoes feels lucky besides the man with no feet”.
 And that says it all.
 If you’re privileged enough to be reading this, with your wifi and a computer, despite feeling anxious or a little sad for a few things, you’re still lucky.
 Forget everything else.

 Travelling Taught Me We Are All The Same